RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

 ## Problems
 ### Mental health and well-being in the age of social media and AI
-#### Problem 1: The misuse of LLMs for mental health support
-While LLMs are good for professional and casual conversations, thay can't replace real people when dealing with personal and mental health issues.
-They tend to agree with the user, and depending on the input prompt or fine-tuning data, they can give harmful advice, maybe even harmful to other people.
+**Problem 1**: *The misuse of LLMs for mental health support*.
+While LLMs are good for professional and casual conversations, thay can't replace real people when dealing with personal and mental health issues, which is a problem given their abundance and availability.

+They tend to agree with
+the user, and depending on the input prompt or fine-tuning data, they can give harmful advice, maybe even harmful to other people.
 LLM chatbots are widely available today and can handle variety of tasks, so it is natural that people would try to use